-Spin Master Debuts Most Technologically-advanced RC Motorcycle of Its Kind
+Spin Master Debuts Most Technologically-Advanced RC Motorcycle of Its Kind

 In Partnership with Ducati, The Upriser RC Motorcycle Brings the Thrill of Racing to a Smaller Scale

-Spin Master Corp.
-(TSX: TOY) (www.spinmaster.com), unveiled today the revolutionary Upriser Ducati Panigale V4 Motorcycle built to wow motorcycle enthusiasts, hobbyists and fans around the globe.
+TORONTO, Jan.
+29, 2019 /PRNewswire/ -- Spin Master Corp.
+(TSX: TOY; www.spinmaster.com), unveiled today the revolutionary Upriser Ducati Panigale V4 Motorcycle built to wow motorcycle enthusiasts, hobbyists and fans around the globe.
 Developed to be the most technologically advanced RC bike ever created, the Upriser Ducati Panigale V4 is designed by the makers of Air Hogs, the innovative brand that defies gravity.

 "Partnering with an established premium brand like Ducati, recognized for their style, sophistication and performance, takes this RC motorcycle to the next level," said Ben Gadbois, Spin Master's Global President and COO.
 "The Upriser Ducati Panigale V4 motorcycle is the epitome of what Spin Master is known for - innovation and collaboration.
 What started as an internal idea was then brought to life through this unique partnership with Ducati, in collaboration with the Air Hogs development team.
 The result is sleek style, superior performance and extraordinary innovation."